nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

     - Serge - 1 / 1 - TurnBlue Glenn
   - If Not Attacked
     - Glenn - 3 / 3
-    - Serge - 1 (Or 1/1 if you can push it) - Turn Blue on Glenn
+    - Serge - 1 (Or 1/1 if you can push it) - TurnBlue on Glenn
   - Glenn - 3 / 3 - Revive Leena if she died earlier
   - Leena - 1 / 1 / 1 / 1 / 1
   - Serge - Genius Leena